kingsdigitallab/alice-thornton/frontend/posts/blog/2023-09-01-Thornton-Letters.md

 In 1964 the National Library of Ireland (NLI) [purchased the pre-twentieth century Castlecomer papers](https://www.nli.ie/sites/default/files/2022-12/prior-wandesforde.pdf).
 Then, in 2000, the English material was [lent indefinitely to the NYCRO](https://archivesunlocked.northyorks.gov.uk/CalmView/Record.aspx?src=CalmView.Catalog&id=ZKW&pos=16).
 However, the Thornton letters to the Danby men came from the [Swinton and Middleham Estate Records](https://archivesunlocked.northyorks.gov.uk/CalmView/Record.aspx?src=CalmView.Catalog&id=ZS&pos=1) (Swinton Park being a Danby family seat from 1695), not those lent from the NLI.
 This suggests that some Thornton letters have gone astray in the twentieth century.
 The NLI does have at least two letters from Thornton to her brother Christopher (from 1677), but these are part of the Ormonde Papers.[^8]

-Of the other three Thornton letters we have located, two are to her cousin, Thomas Osborne, Lord Danby; one in Cumbria Archives Centre dated 1673 and one in the British Library dated 1689.[^9] The only one not to a relative – sent to Lady Henrietta Maria Yarburgh in 1700 - is in the Borthwick Institute for Archives, York.
+Of the other three Thornton letters we have located, two are to her cousin, Thomas Osborne, Lord Danby; one copy is in Cumbria Archives Centre, dated 1673, and one is in the British Library dated 1689.[^9] The only one not to a relative – sent to Lady Henrietta Maria Yarburgh in 1700 - is in the Borthwick Institute for Archives, York.
 It was found by Emma Marshall who has written about why Thornton might have sent a Lady she had never met [a medical recipe](https://recipes.hypotheses.org/17928), although unfortunately the recipe is no longer with the letter.[^10]

 ![The back half of Alice Thornton's letter to Lady Yarburgh, showing her signature, and some details of the now-lost recipe as a postscript]({{"/assets/img/posts/Thornton_to_Yarburgh.jpeg" | url}} "Alice Thornton to Lady Yarburgh, 1700, Borthwick Institute for Archives, York.
 Jo Edge.")